Neema's research interests include youth crime, developmental criminology, forensic psychology, violent offenders, and moral decision-making.

 Neema joined ARU in 2016 as Lecturer in Criminology.
+In her role as Senior Lecturer in Criminology and Course Leader for the BA (Hons) Criminology degree programme, she is responsible for overseeing all aspects of the day-to-day running of the programmes, including module content, curriculum and assessment design, and extra-curricular activities.
+Neema also assists the Deputy Heads of the School of AHSS in the Departments of Criminology, Policing, and Social Sciences.
 Previously, she held a post as Assistant Professor of Psychology and Psychology Laboratory Manager at Richmond, The American International University in London.
-Prior to this, Neema managed the 8th fieldwork wave and research team for the longitudinal Peterborough Adolescent and Young Adult Development Study (PADS+) at the Institute of Criminology (University of Cambridge), where she completed her PhD.
+Prior to this, Neema managed the 8th fieldwork wave and research team for the longitudinal Peterborough Adolescent and Young Adult Development Study (PADS+) at the Institute of Criminology (University of Cambridge).

 Trivedi-Bateman, N. 2015.
 The roles of empathy, shame, and guilt in violence decision-making.
 PhD thesis, University of Cambridge.

 Trivedi-Bateman, N., 2021.
 A large-scale literature review of empathy, emotion, and morality interventions that have been carried out in criminological contexts: new frontiers in future youth intervention research.
 In: 2021 Conference of the European Society of Criminology.

 Trivedi-Bateman, N., 2021.
 Designing a randomised controlled trial examining the effect of a morality-strengthening programme on positive behavioural outcomes and the reduction of crime.
 In: 2021 Conference of the British Society of Criminology.